enlivenedcooperative/enlivenedcoop-website/_courses/2024_03-eclipse.md

 - Regular fee: $2,900 USD in shared accomodation and $3,200 in private accommodation.
 - Plus fee: $3,500 USD

 We require a non-refundable deposit of $500 USD to book your spot.
-Please take into account that Inca Trail spots are limited and are often sold out months in advance.
-We cannot guarantee a spot in the Inca Trail and we encourage you to register as early as possible to have better chances of securing your permit.

 ## What is included